jkaninda/goma-gateway/docs/quickstart/healthcheck.md

 # Healthcheck

-Goma comes with routes healthcheck, that can be enabled and disabled.
+The proxy includes built-in health check routes, which can be easily enabled or disabled based on your requirements.

+These routes allow you to monitor the health and availability of your services.

 ```yaml
 version: 1.0